Trump talks police reform, coronavirus and the election in one-on-one interview

-WASHINGTON (GRAY DC) -- President Donald Trump spoke one-on-one with Gray Television’s Washington Bureau Chief Jacqueline Policastro Wednesday at the White House.
-Trump spoke about a range of topics, including police reform, coronavirus and the election.
+WASHINGTON (Gray DC) - President Donald Trump spoke one-on-one with Gray Television’s Washington Bureau Chief Jacqueline Policastro Wednesday at the White House.
+Trump answered questions about a range of topics, including police reform, coronavirus and the election.

-Trump talks police reform, coronavirus, and the election in one-on-one interview (Source: Gray DC)

 JACQUELINE POLICASTRO: Mr President, you put out an executive order that calls for police reform, but critics say it doesn’t go far enough to address racism and police brutality.
 What’s your response to that?